Chapter 7 I Thought You Were Dead

 "What?
 Returned?
 That's impossible..." she instinctively objected.

-Such a large fund transfer—how could she, as Luke's assistant, not know about it?
+Such a large fund transfer—how could she, as Luke's assistant, be completely unaware of it?

-"Didn't Maggie check the company accounts before coming?"
+"Didn't you check the company accounts before coming?"

-Evelyn raised an eyebrow slightly, "Or did Mr. Miller forget to tell you when he sent you?"
+Evelyn raised an eyebrow slightly.
+"Or did Mr. Miller forget to brief you before sending you here?"

 Maggie was speechless, her fingers gripping her handbag strap tightly.